Trusted WordPress tutorials, when you need them most.

 How to Add Custom Meta Fields to Custom Taxonomies in WordPress

 Custom taxonomies let you organize your content beyond categories and tags.
-Sometimes it’s useful to add additional fields to describe them.
+But sometimes, we find it’s useful to add additional details and fields to describe them, which is where custom meta fields come in.

-In this article, we’ll show you how to add additional meta fields to the taxonomies they create.
+In this article, we’ll show you how to add additional meta fields to your custom taxonomies in WordPress.

 How to Add Custom Meta Fields to Custom Taxonomies in WordPress